vmware/container-service-extension/docs/ENT_PKS.md

 ![provider-setup](img/ent-pks/04-provider-setup-2.png)

 <a name="communication-view"></a>
-## CSE, vCD, Enterprise PKS Component Illustration
+## CSE, VCD, Enterprise PKS Component Illustration
 Below diagram outlines the communication flow between components for the tenant's work-flow to create a new K8 cluster.